-The content for the LinesCatalog/ is specific for each VPH.
+The content for the LinesCatalog/ is specific for each VPH (line lists for all VPHs can be found at https://zenodo.org/record/2270518#.XRx9HKZS9E4).
 In the following example the calibration files for the HR-R (LCB observing mode) and LR-R (MOS observing mode) VPHs are shown.
 When other VPHs are used, the user just needs to create the corresponding folders.
 It is recommended to have only one file in each calibration directory.
 For example, for the same VPH you can have several master_traces.json files with the information to trace the fibers light through the detector at the same day but at different ambient temperatures.

 Different files can be stored at the same directory, but the DRP is going to use the first file it encounters in alphabetical order.
-The user can name the desired file with prefix "00" (e.g. 00_master_traces.json) to be sure this is the file to be used by the DRP.
+The user can name the desired file with prefix " 00{-} " (e.g. $00{-}master_traces.json$) to be sure this is the file to be used by the DRP.
+Note that the sorting of files named " 00{-} " and " 000{-} " might be different for the operative system and for the MEGARA DRP, so avoid making abusive use of these prefixes.

-(megara) bash-3.2\$ tree ca3558e3-e50d-4bbc-86bd-da50a0998a48/ -L 4 ca3558e3-e50d-4bbc-86bd-da50a0998a48/ LinesCatalog ThAr LR-R L - LR-R_ThAr.lis ThNe - HR-R L-HR-R_ThNe.lis MasterBPM - master bpm.fits MasterBias - master_bias.fits MasterFiberFlat - LCB I - HR-R L - master_fiberflat.fits MOS - LR-R └── master_fiberflat.fits MasterSensitivity - LCB - HR-R ı. - master_sensitivity.fits MOS - LR-R L master_sensitivity.fits MasterSlitFlat MasterTwilightFlat - LCB - HR-R L---- master_twilightflat.fits ModelMap LCB - HR-R - master_model.json - MOS - LR-R 1 - master model.json TraceMap LCB - HR-R I. - master_traces.json MOS - LR-R 1 - master traces.json WavelengthCalibration - LCB L - HR-R L master_wlcalib.json MOS LR-R L - master wlcalib.json
+'''

+(megara) bash-3.2$ tree ca3558e3-e50d-4bbc-86bd-da50a0998a48/ -L 4 ca3558e3-e50d-4bbc-86bd-da50a0998a48/

+'''

+'''

+LinesCatalog

+ThAr

+LR-R

+L

+- LR-R_ThAr.lis

+ThNe

+- HR-R

+- HR-R_ThNe.lis

+MasterBPM

+L---- master_bpm.fits

+MasterBias

+Т

+- master bias.fits

+MasterFiberFlat

+- LCB

+L---- HR-R

+L---- master_fiberflat.fits

+MOS

+- LR-R

+L---- master_fiberflat.fits

+MasterSensitivity

+LCB

+- HR-R

+- master_sensitivity.fits

+MOS

+- LR-R

+L---- master_sensitivity.fits

+MasterSlitFlat

+MasterTwilightFlat

+- LCB

+- HR-R

+L---- master_twilightflat.fits

+ModelMap

+- LCB

+- HR-R

+- master_model.json

+L

+- MOS

+'''

 Furthermore, the user's MEGARA/ directory can contain data for your targets under different directories (in this example our targets are the M15 and M71 globular clusters).
 Your raw data should always be included in a subdirectory named data/ within each working target directory (M15, M71, etc.).
+Images could be stored gzipped but then the observation-result files should list the images with the .gz extension.
 The different observation-result files (.yaml) used during the data reduction process should be also located within each target directory as they will be different for each target.
 In this example, the observation-result files in YAML format are named with a first number related in which they are run.